 The federal regulations do not give an individual whose privacy or property is intruded upon by a drone a right to bring a civil tort lawsuit.
 In other words, you could not sue a drone operator solely on the grounds that the operator violated a federal.
 But, a violation of the regulations could be offered as evidence of the operator’s wrongdoing in a lawsuit for trespass or invasion of privacy (see the discussions below).

-In the years to come, further rule-making will doubtless address some or all of the following questions, and probably more:
+In the years to come, further rulemaking should address some or all of the following questions, and probably more:

 Many additional unanswered questions were raised by the FAA regulations.
 Will the registration requirement be retroactive?
 Will it apply to a build-it-yourself drone?
 Many drones are homemade, and even commercially-purchased ones can be taken apart so that their parts can be swapped out.
 At what point does the drone become a different drone, needing new registration?
 How will the FAA enforce the registration requirement?